-This memorandum serves as an acknowledgement that Horizon Development Group, Inc. commits to becoming Wisconsin Green Built Gold Certified in accordance with WHEDA 2023 Guidelines to promote energy efficiency and sustainability for the Ellis Potter Apartments project.
+This memorandum serves as an acknowledgement that Horizon Development Group, Inc. commits to becoming Wisconsin Green Built Gold Certified (or equivalent) in accordance with WHEDA 2024 Guidelines to promote energy efficiency and sustainability for the 2902 Dryden Drive project.
 Additionally, apart of the Wisconsin Green Built Gold Certification process, we will achieve the EPA Indoor airPLUS and ENERGY STAR Multifamily New Construction certifications.